oar-team/batkube/dev-notes.md

 ## Other general notes

+- This project is a research project.
+Little effort was put into the structure of the code itself and organisation of the functions in the different files may seem a little chaotic.
+Especially, kuernetes resources management is very sketchy and not thread safe.
+The code is still robust, except when it comes to termination.
 - The original `swagger.json` used to generate the API is included in this repo.
 It is based on [Kubernetes 1.18 spec](https://github.com/kubernetes/kubernetes/blob/release-1.18/api/openapi-spec/swagger.json)